 - Are you a junior Criminal Justice Studies, Political Science, or Public Management and Policy student?

 - If you can answer YES to these questions, you may be a good fit for this program!

-The Accelerated Master of Public Administration will enable academically talented University of Arizona undergraduates to complete their Bachelors (in CJS, POL, or PMPC) and the Master of Public Policy in as little as five years of study beginning with their freshman year as an undergraduate.
+The Accelerated Master of Public Policy will enable academically talented University of Arizona undergraduates to complete their Bachelors (in CJS, POL, or PMPC) and the Master of Public Policy (MPP) in as little as five years of study beginning with their freshman year as an undergraduate.
 This program is intended for students interested in enhancing their qualifications for admission to other graduate programs (such as Ph.D. programs or J.D. programs at law schools) and for students interested in an accelerated masters program.

-To Determine Eligibility
+To Determine Eligibility and Apply

 Steps for applying: